CIP-RIU/hidap_issues/README.md

 ### Model of how to report

-- Error: Titulo del error
+- Module: The module where the bug/enhacement should be fixed or enhaced.

-- Detalles: Detalles del error encontrado.
+- Detalles: Details about the bug/enhacement founded.

-- Subir [Archivo]
+- File: Upload the file.

 ### How do I report an issue/enhancement?